-- T. C. Williams is anticipated to be Partially Accredited for being below state benchmarks in the areas of Math and the Graduation Completion Index. - The division is appealing the preliminary statuses of William Ramsay and Francis C. Hammond. - William Ramsay remained below the benchmark in the area of Science but continued to meet the benchmarks for English, math, and history. - Francis C. Hammond met the benchmark in science and surpassed the benchmarks in math (+5%) and history (+15%) but fell shy of the English (-5%) benchmark. - Jefferson-Houston will be in Accreditation Denied status. - The school surpassed the history benchmark and saw gains in English (+4%) and science (+8%) but did not reach the state benchmark in these content areas nor math.
+- T. C. Williams is anticipated to be Partially Accredited for being below state benchmarks in Math. - The division is appealing the preliminary statuses of William Ramsay and Francis C. Hammond. - William Ramsay remained below the benchmark in the area of Science but continued to meet the benchmarks for English, math, and history. - Francis C. Hammond met the benchmark in science and surpassed the benchmarks in math (+5%) and history (+15%) but fell shy of the English (-5%) benchmark.

+• Jefferson-Houston will be in Accreditation Denied status.

+The school surpassed the history benchmark and saw gains in English (+4%) and science (+8%) but did not reach the state benchmark in these content areas nor math.